Bin-Cao/XQueryer/match/README.md

 ## RRUFF–MP ID Matching

-This repository contains code and data for matching mineral entries from the RRUFF database with corresponding materials in the Materials Project (MP) database.
+This folder contains code and data for matching mineral entries from the RRUFF database with corresponding materials in the Materials Project (MP) database.
 The main matching script is located in [`./main.py`](./main.py).

 ### Overview